The psychology of color as it relates to persuasion is one of the most interesting — and most controversial — aspects of marketing.

-Additional research in studies on color perception and color preferences show that when it comes to shades, tints, and hues, men generally prefer bold colors while women prefer softer colors.
+Additional research on color perception and color preferences shows that when it comes to shades, tints, and hues, men generally prefer bold colors while women prefer softer colors.
 Also, men were more likely to select shades of colors as their favorites (colors with black added), whereas women are more receptive to tints of colors (colors with white added).

-Two studies on color combinations, one measuring aesthetic response and the other looking at consumer preferences, also find that while a large majority of consumers prefer color patterns with similar hues, they favor palettes with a highly contrasting accent color.
+Two studies on color combinations, one measuring aesthetic response and the other looking at consumer preferences, found that while a large majority of consumers prefer color patterns with similar hues, they also favor palettes with a highly contrasting accent color.

 In terms of color coordination, this means creating a visual structure consisting of base analogous colors and contrasting them with accent complementary (or tertiary) colors:

-Another way to think of this is to utilize background, base, and accent colors, as designer Josh Byers showcases below, to create a hierarchy on your site that “coaches” customers on which color encourages action.
+This concept plays a big role in marketing, too.
+Another way to think of it is to utilize background, base, and accent colors, as designer Josh Byers showcases below, to create a hierarchy on your site that “coaches” customers on which color encourages action.

 Why does this matter?
-Although you may start to feel like an interior decorator after reading this section, understanding these principles will help keep you from drinking the conversion rate optimization Kool-Aid that misleads so many people.
+Understanding these principles will help keep you from drinking the conversion rate optimization Kool-Aid that misleads so many people.

 Consider, for instance, this oft-cited example of a boost in conversions due to a change in button color.

 A final but critical consideration is how we define “success” for such tests.
-More sign-ups or more clicks is just a single measurement — often a misleading one that marketers try to game simply because it can be so easily measured.
+More sign-ups and more clicks are just single measurements — often misleading ones that marketers try to game simply because they can be so easily measured.

-Although different colors can be perceived in different ways, the descriptive names of those colors matters as well.
+Although different colors can be perceived in different ways, the descriptive names of those colors matter as well.

-According to a study titled “A rose by any other name…,” when subjects were asked to evaluate products with different color names, such as makeup, fancy names were preferred far more often.
-For example, “mocha” was found to be significantly more likeable than “brown,” despite the fact that the subjects were shown the same color.
+According to a study titled “A rose by any other name ...,” when subjects were asked to evaluate products with different color names — such as makeup — fancy names were preferred far more often.
+For example, “mocha” was found to be significantly more likable than “brown,” despite the fact that the subjects were shown the same color.